jsleocadio/IMD0188-APRENDIZADO_DE_MAQUINA/README.md

 ### Training Models with Oversampling

-We use `SMOTE` method to Ovesampling the dataset to all classes have the same number of samples that the biggest class.
-Let's see the results:
+We use the `SMOTE` method to oversample the dataset so that all classes have the same number of samples as the largest class.
+The results are as follows:

 **K-Nearest Neighbors (KNN)**

-Acurácia: 0.5339
+Accuracy: 0.5339
 Recall (weighted): 0.5339

 Confusion Matrix: